 How does the appeals system in Ontario work?

-The appeals system in Ontario includes an administrative review of Notices of Objection by the Objections and Appeals Branch and a review of Notices of Appeal by the Superior Court of Justice.
-The Notice of Objection process is simple, inexpensive and easily accessible to any taxpayer who does not agree with an assessment, reassessment or the disallowance of a refund claim.
-In considering the Notice of Objection, the Appeals Officer will review the assessing branch's files and all submissions made by the taxpayer within the context of the statutory provisions.
-The Appeals Officer will notify the taxpayer of the proposed action in response to the objection before the file is finalized.
+The appeals system in Ontario includes an administrative review of Notices of Objection by the Advisory, Objections, Appeals and Services Branch and a review of Notices of Appeal by the Superior Court of Justice.
+The Notice of Objection process is simple, inexpensive and easily accessible to any taxpayer who does not agree with an assessment, reassessment or the disallowance of a refund or rebate claim.
+In considering the Notice of Objection, the Objections and Appeals Officer will review the assessing branch's files and all submissions made by the taxpayer within the context of the statutory provisions.
+The Objections and Appeals Officer will notify the taxpayer of the proposed action in response to the objection before the file is finalized.
 Most cases are resolved at the objection stage, following an exchange of information and opinions by both parties.
 If the taxpayer does not agree with the Minister's decision on the objection, a Notice of Appeal may be filed, which may lead to a court hearing.

 How do I file a Notice of Objection?

 A Notice of Objection can be filed by completing a Notice of Objection form or by writing a letter to the Director, Advisory, Objections, Appeals and Services Branch.
 The letter should be signed by the owner of the business or an authorized employee of the company.
 If a representative is appointed, the taxpayer must provide written authorization.
 A Notice of Objection may be completed on-line, sent by registered or regular mail, facsimile transmission or may be hand delivered to either the Advisory, Objections, Appeals and Services Branch or any other Ministry of Finance tax office.

 The Notice of Objection must include:

 - the taxpayer's name